nowoadisuryo/nodejs-assessment/README.md

 ## Runs the API server using Docker

+## Prerequisites

+Ensure you have the following installed before proceeding:

+- **Docker** (Ensure Docker service is running)
+- Ensure docker-compose is installed

 Follow these steps to run the API server using Docker:

 ### **1. Set Up Environment Variables**